 This small group with deep connections and experiences – personal and professional – to the health care system were driven to make it better.
 “We thought we needed a strong citizen-led group to advocate for meaningful change in health care, both for people working in the system, and of course for those of us who need to use it.”

-Gail is co-lead of the IMAGINE Citizens Evidence Support Working Group.
-It keeps an eye on research and helps support evaluations.
+The Evidence Support Working Group keeps an eye on research and helps support evaluations.
 She said the group supports the need to “… pay attention to what we know from research evidence and other evidence, to help inform how we can make our health care system better.”

 “We purposely define evidence very broadly, which we define in our working group’s terms of reference.
 What do we know from the research to put in place to make a system that provides good care and also improves it?
 We also pay attention to what we know from practice, and from what is and isn’t working for those working in the system, and the patients; what do we know about what works well, what is not working well, and what might work.”

 Gail says there are growing bodies of evidence from both research and practice to draw on.
-“When people turn to IMAGINE Citizens, we have something to say based on our experience.
-That is why we want to evaluate when we engage with people outside IMAGINE Citizens, so we learn from what we’re doing.”
+“When people turn to ICN, we have something to say based on our experience.
+That is why we want to evaluate when we engage with people outside ICN, so we learn from what we’re doing.”

 In her personal time, Gail loves podcasts and being outside: walking, running, swimming, cross-country skiing and skating.
 When asked what books she has recently read about health care or health-care reform, she cites Being Mortal – medicine and what matters in the end, by Atul Gawande, and Better Now: Six Big Ideas to Improve Health Care for All Canadians, by Danielle Martin.